PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 Here a “resource” is a value flowing through instruction ports, not necessarily a hardware allocation.
 Every value has a registered type, although the generic graph may treat that type as opaque.
-It checks port compatibility and generic traits such as linear versus copyable use; the owning dialect interprets what a type means.
-A QEC patch value is linear, a measurement bit is usually copyable, and a Pauli-byproduct token may be linear.
+A separate, deliberately small `UsePolicy` says whether a value is `SingleUse` or `Reusable`.
+The graph can therefore reject reuse of a consumed patch handle without exposing a general linear or affine type system.
+The owning dialect interprets the value type and checks lifecycle obligations such as measurement, export, or explicit discard.

 The three containers have distinct scopes: